ArrowrIcon Home icon

 (formerly Sally Porte)

-We had ballroom dancing lessons - I think it was in the 5th form, certainly not before.
-Boys were bussed in from Mill Hill School.
+Boys for my year's school dance were bussed in from Mill Hill School, a local public school.
 It was all very formal and rather awkward.

 Trixie Wardle